Pomax/are-we-flying/docs/index.md

 ![image-20240114094850203](./image-20240114094850203.png)

 Much better.
-The first two turns take "forever" to actually stabilize, overshooting, then again, and then _again_, whereas with snapping turned on we get to our target heading and then as the name implies we "snap to that heading" and now that's the direction we're going.
+The first two turns with our original code take "forever" to actually stabilize, overshooting, then again, and then _again_, whereas with snapping turned on we get to our target heading and then as the name implies we "snap to that heading" and now that's the direction we're going.

 ## Flying some test flights in different planes